mullvad/dns-blocklists/README.md

 ### Social media

-We currently generate our own Social media blocklists for the Encrypted DNS service, not VPN servers.
+We generate our Social Media block lists from scripts located in `scripts/`

-You can find all the URLs in `inventory/group_vars/all.yml`
+You can find the generated file in `files/social`

 ### Malware